Aliases for CREM Gene

 This gene encodes a bZIP transcription factor that binds to the cAMP responsive element found in many viral and cellular promoters.
 It is an important component of cAMP-mediated signal transduction during the spermatogenetic cycle, as well as other complex processes.
 Alternative promoter and translation initiation site usage allows this gene to exert spatial and temporal specificity to cAMP responsiveness.
 Multiple alternatively spliced transcript variants encoding several different isoforms have been found for this gene, with some of them functioning as activators and some as repressors of transcription. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CREM Gene

 CREM (CAMP Responsive Element Modulator) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and cAMP response element binding protein binding.
+Among its related pathways are SIDS Susceptibility Pathways and Transcription_CREM signaling in testis.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and core promoter sequence-specific DNA binding.
 An important paralog of this gene is ATF1.

 UniProtKB/Swiss-Prot for CREM Gene

 Transcriptional regulator that binds the cAMP response element (CRE), a sequence present in many viral and cellular promoters.
 Isoforms are either transcriptional activators or repressors.
 Plays a role in spermatogenesis and is involved in spermatid maturation (PubMed:10373550).